Our Vision & Mission

 Mandate

-Disseminate research findings to stakeholders.
+Disseminate research findings.

 Establish partnerships and cooperate with other research organizations and institutions of higher learning in joint research and training.